• Skip to main content

 It can be challenging for kids to manage their time and complete tasks we need them to do.
 After all, life is full of more desirable distractions – playing games, doing crafts, spending time with friends, or just simply daydreaming.

-And while having the freedom to do these things makes childhood special, eventually our kids will need to know how to manage their time.
+And while having the freedom to do these activities makes childhood special, eventually our kids will need to know how to manage their time.
 Getting assignments and tasks completed on time is a life skill every well-functioning adult needs to know.

-Fortunately, with just a little extra effort we can teach our kids how to manage their time in a way that doesn’t involve nagging and truly empowers them to take ownership of their time.
+Fortunately, with just a little extra effort we can teach our kids how to manage their time in a way that doesn’t involve nagging and truly empowers kids to take ownership of their time.

-The trick then is to find ways to play an active role in helping our kids manage their own time, but make them feel like they’re doing it themselves.
-This requires a different approach to interacting with our kids around what they need to get done — more coaching and asking leading questions to help them develop their own plan.
-It may also include a few tough lessons for kids (for example, forgotten homework assignments or missing out on a fun activity due to poor time management ).
+This requires a different approach when interacting with our kids about what they need to get done — more coaching and asking leading questions to help them develop their own plan.
+It may also include a few tough lessons for kids (for example, missing out on a fun activity due to poor time management ).
 But the goal here is to help our children become more self-sufficient so they can eventually manage their time without our intervention.

 Here are a few ways we can help teach our kids time management: